Open Community Collections reaches 200th contribution

 Reflecting trends and changes in popular culture, travel, and written communication, postcards are among the most widely collected primary sources and are of increasing importance to scholars.

-Community collections focused on this source include George Watson Cole’s European postcards, which includes over 10,000 cards collected between 1911 and 1914 in Europe, the Vermont Collection of more than 1,000 postcards with images of daily life and architecture in the state during the early 20th century, and Philadelphia Postcards, which focuses on the city’s built environment.
+Community collections focused on this source include George Watson Cole’s European postcards, with over 10,000 cards collected between 1911 and 1914 in Europe, the Vermont Collection of more than 1,000 postcards with images of daily life and architecture in the state during the early 20th century, and Philadelphia Postcards, focusing on the city’s built environment.

-Compiled primarily by scholars and alumni travelling abroad, photographs and slides provide a window into their travels while documenting the architecture, people, and events that they studied.
+Compiled primarily by scholars and alumni traveling abroad, photographs and slides provide a window into their travels while documenting the architecture, people, and events that they studied.

-Community collections in this area include the David Schwartz Collection’s photographs of the Sandinista revolution in Nicaragua, the Detweiler Collection illustrating the archaeologist’s travels in Europe and Asia, and the Haldore Hanson’s China Collection documenting the Japanese invasion of China in 1937.
+Community Collections in this area include the David Schwartz Collection of photographs from the Sandinista revolution in Nicaragua, the Detweiler Collection, illustrating the archaeologist’s travels in Europe and Asia, and the Haldore Hanson’s China Collection, documenting the Japanese invasion of China in 1937.